 It’s inevitable.
 It’s gonna happen.
 Probably on day 2 of summer break.

-Don’t worry, Mama.
+Don’t worry.
 We’ve got you covered!
 I’ve put together a huge list of fantastic summer crafts, activities and recipes that will keep your kids entertained and learning all summer long.

-And I’ve put them all in a printable checklist for you to put up on your fridge.
+And I’ve put them all in a printable checklist for you to stick your fridge.

 The list is a collection of the hooligans’ favourite warm-weather activities.
 They’re all easy to set up, they’re inexpensive, and can be done at home in your backyard, kitchen or craft room.